oracle-livelabs/oci/terraform-infrastructure/network/network.md

 </copy>
 ```

-Replace the following varaible values in the oci-sgw data block.
+8. Replace the following variable values in the oci-sgw data block.

 ```
 display_name = service-gateway-oci-WebApps-vcn